mez/model_predictive_controller_cpp/README.md

 ## Objective Function Weights

-Notice I added weights `w1-w7` which had to also tuned.
+Notice I added weights `w1-w7` which had to also be tuned.
 The weights I eventually landed on are below:

 ```